IsaLubs/Tcozy/README.md

 - [TinyPNG](https://tinypng.com/) used to compress images

 # Media & Layout
-- The media for this project was provided directly by Soul Base Pilates Studio.
+- The media for this project was provided directly by Hotel management-tcozy.

 # Acknowledgment
 We would like to express our gratitude to the following individuals and organizations for their invaluable contributions to the development and success of our Django Hotel Management System: